TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/scoping-ScheduledAlertRuleConfiguration.md

 {
 				"$schema": "SelfHelpContent",
                 "resourceRequired": false,
-                "title": "Entities in scheduled alert rule",
+                "title": "Scheduled alert rule  - Configuration",
 				"subscriptionRequired": false,
-                "fileAttachmentHint": "Please provide any screenshot that may be relevant to your issue", {
+                "fileAttachmentHint": "Please provide any screenshot that may be relevant to your issue", "formElements": [{
                 "id": "AlertRuleID",
                 "order": 4,
                 "controlType": "textbox",
                 "displayLabel": "Please provide the Alert rule ID:", "required": true
                 },{
-                "id": "MissingEntAlertID",
+                "id": "ConfigSet",
                 "order": 3,
                 "controlType": "textbox",
-                "displayLabel": "Please provide the Alert ID where the entities are not set:", "required": true
+                "displayLabel": "What kind of configuration you are trying to set?", "required": true
-                }
+                }]
 }
 ---